Track and Trace for Governments

 China

-China implemented a public-private model for its traceability programme through the PIATS (Product Identification Authentication Tracking System) launched in 2007.
-The programme initially covered 69 product categories, including food, beverages, and pharmaceuticals.
+The program initially covered 69 product categories, including food, beverages, and pharmaceuticals.
 It then shifted focus to drugs, specifically targeting 275 therapeutic classes by 2015.
 The operator, initially China Credit Information Technology and later Alibaba-owned Alihealth, charges manufacturers and distributors annual fees.

 USA

-The programme was extended, but so far, improving verification and tracing in the supply chain facilitated faster detection and response to illegitimate products by both the industry and the FDA.
+Tracking and tracing in the supply chain facilitated faster detection and response to illegitimate products by both the industry and the FDA.

 Brazil

-In Brazil, a public-private model involving both the public and private sectors successfully implemented track & trace initiatives for tobacco products, alcoholic beverages, and soft drinks.
+In Brazil, a public-private model involving both the public and private sectors successfully implemented track and trace initiatives for tobacco products, alcoholic beverages, and soft drinks.
 This joint venture was supported by mandatory traceability legislation.
 The state enlisted the services of an independent Swiss company, with the Brazilian Ministry of Finance as the recipient.

 Turkey